RNAcentral/angularjs-genoverse/README.md

 angular.module("Example", ["Genoverse"]);
 ```

-AngularJS-Genoverse also depends on `angular.js` and `jquery`.
+AngularJS-Genoverse depends on `angular.js` and `jquery`.
 Don't forget to include them as well.

 Configuration
 =============